Eastern Protestant Christianity: Assyrian Pentecostal Church

-The Assyrian Pentecostal Church is a pentecostal Christian denomination which originated in the 1940s among the Assyrian people of Iran and spread among ethnic Assyrians in Iraq, Turkey and Syria.
-They are native speakers of the Assyrian Neo-Aramaic language and use it as their liturgical language too.
-They also use the Syriac Aramaic Bible.
-Most of its members were originally part of the Assyrian Church of the East and its offshoots or the Syriac Orthodox Church.
-This denomination is affiliated to the Assemblies of God Church.
-There has been reported instances of persecution against them as well.
+The Assyrian Pentecostal Church is a Pentecostal Christian denomination which originated in the 1940s among the Assyrian people of Iran and spread among ethnic Assyrians in Iraq, Turkey and Syria.
+They are native speakers of the Assyrian Neo-Aramaic language, and also use it as their liturgical language.
+They use the Syriac Aramaic Bible.
+Most of the members of this denomination were originally part of the Assyrian Church of the East and its offshoots, or the Syriac Orthodox Church.
+The Assyrian Pentecostal Church is affiliated with the Assemblies of God Church.
+There have been reported instances of persecution against them as well.

 Believers Eastern Church

-Believers Eastern Church (formerly Believers Church) is a Christian denomination with roots in Pentecostalism, based in Kerala, India.
+The Believers Eastern Church (formerly Believers Church) is a Christian denomination with roots in Pentecostalism, based in Kerala, India.
 It exists as a part of the Gospel for Asia.
-In 2003, this church acquired episcopacy, by getting Indian Anglican bishops ordain its founder K. P. Yohannan, as a bishop.
-Henceforth this denomination adopted several elements of Eastern Christian worship and practices like usage of anointed holy oils, yet keeping the principle of sola scriptura.
+In 2003, this church acquired episcopacy, by getting Indian Anglican bishops to ordain its founder K. P. Yohannan as a bishop.
+Henceforth this denomination adopted several elements of Eastern Christian worship and practices like the use of holy oils for anointing, while keeping the principle of sola scriptura.
 Its name was officially changed to Believers Eastern Church in 2017, so as to "better express its roots in the ancient and orthodox faith".

 Evangelical Church of Romania

 The Evangelical Church of Romania (Romanian: Biserica Evanghelică Română) is one of Romania's eighteen officially recognised religious denominations.
-The church originated between 1920 and 1924, through work of the young Romanian Orthodox theologians Dumitru Cornilescu and Tudor Popescu.
+The church originated between 1920 and 1924, through the work of the young Romanian Orthodox theologians Dumitru Cornilescu and Tudor Popescu.

 Deacon Cornilescu was motivated to translate the Bible into modern Romanian, by Princess Calimachi of Moldavia.
 While translating the Epistle to the Romans, Cornilescu became interested in the concept of personal salvation.
 By the time he completed the translation, he had become staunchly evangelical.
 Afterwards, Cornilescu served as a deacon under Fr.
 Tudor Popescu, at the Cuibul cu barză Church in Bucharest.
 After some time, Popescu converted to evangelicalism, due to Cornilescu's influence.
 Both of them began to preach salvation by personal faith in Christ.
 Gradually, they gained a significant following, including priests from the Romanian Orthodox Church.
 Soon other evangelical traits, such as singing and congregational participation, began to manifest in this group.
 They called into question many Orthodox practices, which they perceived to be unbiblical.
 Tudor Popescu has been called the Romanian Martin Luther, for his attempts to reform the Romanian Orthodox Church.

 Due to deviations from Eastern Orthodox doctrines, the Romanian Orthodox Church defrocked Fr.
 Tudor Popescu.
 Dumitru Cornilescu was forced to leave the country.
 But Popescu and his followers (originally called Tudorists), established their own Church; the Evangelical Church of Romania.